twitocode/Tantalum/content/Notes/Religion/Unit 1 Review.md

 ---
 # Kingdom of God
 Also known as the Kingdom of Heaven.
-It literally just means God.
+It is a symbol or metaphor for God, **not a place** God is already present everywhere on earth, **it is within us**
 <!--ID: 1743891469860-->

 ---